06chaynes/tfc-which-workspace/README.md

   - A variable with the specified key must exist, and must contain the specified value
 - NotContains
   - Should a variable with the specified key exist it must not contain the specified value

+## Notes

+Rate limiting hasn't been implemented yet so be aware, see [Terraform Docs](https://www.terraform.io/cloud-docs/api-docs#rate-limiting) for information on those limits.
+Pagination has been implmented but take special care of setting `max_depth` = `0` to pull all pages as this could result in a large number of calls.
+There are also probably some bugs so use at your own risk!